AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/scaled-architecture.md

 ---
 # Scaled Architecture

-The Cloud infrastructure scales according to your resource needs to achieve greater efficiency.
+The Cloud infrastructure scales according to your resource requirements to achieve greater efficiency.
 The Adobe Commerce on cloud infrastructure monitors your applications and can adjust capacity to maintain steady, predictable performance.
 Converting to this architecture helps to mitigate problems, such as latency or large spikes in traffic.

 >[!NOTE]
 >
->The scaled architecture is available for Adobe Commerce on cloud infrastructure accounts with the Pro48 cluster or greater.
+>The scaled architecture is available for Adobe Commerce on cloud infrastructure accounts with the Pro 48 cluster or greater.

 ## Split-tier architecture